Cooperative Work Experience/Internship Program

 Cooperative Work Experience (Co-op) is the Internship Program at South Puget Sound Community College.
 Students receive academic credit for paid or unpaid work experience related to their educational goals.
 This program gives students the opportunity to apply their skills while still in college, gain on-the-job experience, and "try out" a career before graduation.

 The goal of the Cooperative Work Experience program is to prepare students for the real world of work.
 College graduates are realizing that it takes more than a degree to get a good paying job.
 It takes work experience too.

-Co-op offers job search, resume, and interview preparation assistance.
-Jobs are accessible from the student page and positions are also posted on the Job Center Board in Bldg.
-25. Students may also earn credit for their current positions, Student Employment jobs and/or Work Study positions if they meet eligibility requirements.
+and in a notebook available in the WSECU Center for Career Services at SPSCC.
+Students may also earn credit for their current positions, Student Employment jobs and/or Work Study positions if they meet eligibility requirements.
 We can also assist in pursuing opportunities based on interest.

 Co-op is a coordinated effort between the student, work-site supervisor, and faculty coordinator.
 Students confer with their supervisor and faculty coordinator to develop a set of measurable learning objectives for the quarter.
 At the end of the quarter students are evaluated by the supervisor and faculty coordinator.
-A letter grade is awarded based on the learning objectives, employer evaluation and seminar assignments.
+A letter grade is awarded based on completion of the learning objectives and the employer evaluation.

 In addition to the work experience, first quarter Co-op students will participate in a one-credit online seminar course.
 This course is designed for students to reflect and understand their internship experience through assignments and online discussion.